 A deployment pipeline is the process you use to go from an idea to live code that affects your users.
 It consists of all the steps you must go through on the way to release.
 Deployment pipelines are different at every company, as they are effectively capturing your company’s processes, policies, and requirements as code, but most pipelines include the following:

 How do you get code into version control?
-Do you use a pull-request based process?
-Do you use trunk-based development?
+PRs?
+Trunk-based development?

 What compilation and build steps do you need?
 How do you package the code?